Beijing BISS International School

 Founded in 1994, educates kindergarten through grade 12 students from Beijing's expatriate community through all three International Baccalaureate (IB) programs: the Primary Years Programme, the Middle Years Programme, and the Diploma Programme.
 The school has 340 students from 40 different nationalities as of 2012.

 History

 Beijing BISS International School was founded in 1994 by its sister school, the International School Singapore (ISS), as an independent proprietary, co-educational, English-language day school offering an international curriculum to students from Kindergarten to grade 12 from Beijing's expatriate community.
 BISS was the first International School licensed by The Beijing Educational Commission, and the first school in Beijing to offer all three IB programs.

 In 2018 the school temporary closed for two days, citing financial issues.

-In response to ongoing non-payment of staff salaries and entitlements BISS teachers went on strike on September 20, 2018.
-Some current and former staff were owed as much as 120,000 yuan.
-Teachers wrote parents a letter stating that "Faculty contracts have not been honored and wages, health insurance. and housing allowances have not been paid".
+Following these financial issues, educational groups such as the Etu Education Group (一土学校) attempted to reach agreements with BISS, but to no avail.

+BISS closed its doors on Dec 15, 2023 due to finance-related issues.